UMAprotocol/UMIPs/UMIPs/badgerdao-priceID.md

 **Should the prices have any processing (e.g., TWAP)?**

 Since pricing is coming from uniswap / sushiswap, we should use the TWAP as defined in the price feed that already exists

+TWAPs increase reliability of pulling data from AMMs.
+Without this, flash loans can be used to exploit pricing and cause liquidations.

 <br>